Category: C

 🌎 Coordinates

-As per the 2020 census, Chesterfield has a population of around 1,222 people.
-The demographic makeup is predominantly White, with a small percentage of the population being of other races.
-The median age in the town is approximately 45 years, indicating a mature population.
+As of the 2010 census, Center Sandwich had a population of 1,326 people.
+The town is predominantly White, with a small percentage of the population being of other races.
+The median age of residents is around 50 years, slightly older than the national average.

 🏞️ Nature & Environment